qubard/Chrollo/README.md

 # GMOD-Script-Leaker
-A script stealer I made for Garry's Mod 13.
-Hooks all incoming scripts that are loaded by the player and writes them to disk with their proper name.
-Works as of the Nov 20th patch.
+A script stealer I made for Garry's Mod 13 one afternoon.

+It hooks all incoming scripts before they're executed and writes them to disk with their proper name.

 I made this to bypass anti-cheats on servers which rely entirely on LUA code execution on the clientside.
+You can see **every** script your client runs.

 If you modify this code this can theoretically be used as a SE bypass too!

 # Installation